-- 1. Outline three types of businesses - 2.
-Explain the primary objectives of a social enterprise - 3.
-Outline two characteristics of a public listed company - 4.
-Outline one reason why a business owner would implement a private limited company over a sole trader - 5.
-Lucy is a sole trader that owns a local sporting goods store.
-She is considering bringing in partners to the business.
-Discuss the use of a partnership for Lucy - 6.
-List 3 advantages of a business becoming a publicly listed company - 7.
-Distinguish between a private company and a sole trader - 8.
-Define 'business objectives' - 9.
-Outline three common business objectives - 10.
-Define a 'mission statement' and explain the role it has in a business - 11.
-Explain the interest of two stakeholders - 12.
-Describe the possible conflicts between the interests of two key stakeholders - 13.
-An advertising agency has a 2 week deadline to come up with a new advertising campaign for an important client.
-Evaluate 2 management styles that the team leader could use to ensure a successful campaign is produced by the deadline - 14.
+- Outline three types of businesses - Describe the primary objective of a social enterprise - Outline how the primary objective of a social enterprise differs with the primary objective of a public listed company - Distinguish between a partnership and a private limited company - Outline one reason why a business owner would implement a private limited company over a sole trader 5. - Michael is a sole trader who runs a small bakery.
+He wants to implement some new equipment that will increase the speed at which he can produce bread and rolls.
+Discuss the most appropriate business type for Michael's bakery. - List 3 advantages of a business becoming a publicly listed company - Distinguish between a private company and a sole trader - Define 'business objectives' - 10.
+Identify three common business objectives - 11.
+Define a 'mission statement' and explain the role it has in a business - 12.
+Explain how a business can increase its sales but still have a reduced percentage of market share - 13.
+Describe one similarity and one difference between efficiency and effectiveness - 14.
+Outline what it means to fulfil a market need - 15.
+Define stakeholders - 16.
+Describe the interests of three stakeholders - 17.
+Erica is the owner of Bricks & Mortar Pty Ltd, a building company specialising in building homes.
+Explain the potential conflict between the interest of two of Bricks & Mortar's stakeholders. - 18.
 'Get Your Sparkle On' is a car detailing business.
 Recently, there has been a sharp rise in the number of customer complaints.
-Discuss an appropriate management style to overcome the rise in customer complaints. - 15.
-Compare the autocratic management style with one other management style - 16.
-Define leadership - 17.
-Distinguish between communication and interpersonal skills - 18.
-Describe 3 management skills and explain their importance in assisting managers to achieve business objectives - 19.
-Damien is a local pizza shop owner.
-He is looking to expand the business by opening another store in a new location.
-Justify two management skills Damien would need to use in this situation - 20.
-Outline a decision-making process a manager can use to make effective decisions - 21.
-Explain the relationship between communication and a participative management style - 22.
-Define corporate culture - 23.
-Outline 3 elements of corporate culture - 24.
-Distinguish between 'official' and 'real' corporate culture - 25.
+Discuss an appropriate management style to overcome the rise in customer complaints. - 19.
+Compare the autocratic management style with one other management style - 20.
+Define 'laissez-faire management style' and outline when it would be most effective - 21.
+Define leadership - 22.
+Distinguish between communication and interpersonal skills - 23.
+Describe 3 management skills and explain their importance in assisting managers to achieve business objectives - 24.
+Shyam is the manager of a clothing retail business.
+Shyam is looking to move the location of the store into a busy shopping centre.
+Justify two management skills Shyam would need to use in this situation - 25.
+Outline a decision-making process a manager can use to make effective decisions - 26.
+Explain how delegation can help a business achieve the objective of improving efficiency - 27.
+Distinguish between communication skills and interpersonal skills - 28.
+Explain the relationship between communication and the autocratic management style - 29.
+Define corporate culture - 30.
+Outline 3 elements of corporate culture - 31.
+Distinguish between 'official corporate culture' and 'real corporate culture' - 32.
 "The real corporate culture does not always reflect the official corporate culture."
 Analyse this statement